linschris/git-tutorial/README.md

     git push -u origin main

+> NOTE: This is only for the first time around, afterward you can omit the `-u`.

 ### Upon reloading the quick setup page we were just at, the page should now contain the files you added:

 ![Git Push](images/getting-started/git-push.png)

 Congrats!
-We've now created our own GitHub repository!
+We've now created and linked our own GitHub repository!

 ## Stashing For Later

-In reference to the [Working Tree](#working-up-the-tree), what if you're not be ready to set your code in stone?
-A great scenario [Git](https://git-scm.com/docs/git-stash) that portrays this is:
+In reference to the [Working Tree](#working-up-the-tree), what if you're not be ready to stage your code just yet?
+A great scenario [Git](https://git-scm.com/docs/git-stash) portrays is:
 > "...[Say] you are in the middle of something, your boss comes in and demands that you fix something immediately..."

-Instead of having to commit to store your progress away in another branch: we have __git stash__.
+Instead of having to commit to store your progress away: we have __git stash__.

 ## Let's simulate this: